 Getting Around Cozumel

 If you're staying at Casa Suzana, I can provide map POI's in .gpx or .kml format upon request.
 Do not rely on Apple Maps in Cozumel!
 It can be comically inaccurate, with mislabeled streets and mis-placed POI's - you may eventually get lost if you try to use Apple Maps in Cozumel!
-Every street in the vicinity of Casa Suzana is mis-labeled in Apple Maps.
+Many streets in the vicinity of Casa Suzana are mis-labeled in Apple Maps.
 Google Maps is fine.
 Waze is sparse but fairly accurate.

 - Taxis are the easiest way to get around